-Quito and the Galapagos Islands, where both declared UNESCO World Heritage Sites in 1978.
+Quito and the Galapagos Islands, were both declared UNESCO World Heritage Sites in 1978.

-The indigenous population of Ecuador represents around 1.1 million out of a total country population of just over 17 million.
+The indigenous population of Ecuador represents around 1.1 million out of the total countries population of just over 17 million.

 The most significant rivers in Ecuador are the Babahoyo, Chira, Coca, Curaray, Daule, Esmeraldas, Guayas and the Puumayo.

-Ecuador is divided into 4 distinct region, the Amazon, the Sierra, the Coast, and the Galapagos Islands.
+Ecuador is divided into 4 distinct regions, the Amazon, the Sierra, the Coast and the Galapagos Islands.

 The national bird of Ecuador is the Andean Condor.
 It has the largest wingspan (10.5 ft) of any land bird.
 This bird can cruise in the skies for hours without flapping its wings even once.

 Ecuador is home to one of the world’s rarest marine mammals, the pink Amazon River dolphin.